center-for-economic-research/softools/README.md

-# softools
+# Softools Package

-Useful tools for working with data
+This package collects useful functions for working with data from several sources, but mainly Statistics Norway (SSB).